cartigli/vault/xsorted()/III SQL/VII INSERT.md

 	emp_no = 999901; # set it to update the record corresponding to emp_no 999901
 ```
 *This removes John Smith from the employees table and replaces him with Jennifer Ortega.
 If the where clause was referencing a non-existent value, as in there were no employee with the emp_no 999901, this would return an error.*
-	*If no condition or WHERE clause is given, the update cmd will update & replace all rows of the given table.*
+	*If no condition or Where clause is given, the update cmd will update & replace all rows of the given table.*

 DELETE